Forest City, Johor: Coverage and criticism

 In 2020, the COVID-19 pandemic led to increasing economic uncertainty and travel restrictions, severely affecting sales which dropped by more than 90% after March 2020.
 Following implementation of Malaysia's Movement Control Order, some residents returned to their home countries.
 COVID-19 restrictions on travel between Malaysia and Singapore presented difficulties for the remaining residents, especially those working in or with children schooling in Singapore.
 Some tenants also suspended operations or pulled out, citing restrictions due to the Movement Control Order or commercial non-viability.
 The developer subsequently laid-off at least two-thirds of its staff, after having sold less than ten properties in 18 months.

 In August 2023, the developer Country Garden joined the ranks of once-strong Chinese property developers in deferring millions of dollars in debt payments.
 This was followed in October 2023 by cross defaults in up to $11 billion of offshore bonds, raising fears that overseas projects and assets such as Forest City would be sold or seized by creditors during the debt restructuring, such as had happened to Risland Australia in the weeks prior to the default.

+Forest City has received attention for its hosting, from 2024 to 2026, of The Network School, founded by tech entrepreneur Balaji Srinivasan.
+The school initially attracted press scrutiny for its apparent association with Srinivasan's promotion of the creation of "Network States" - proposed future homes for digital communities in areas outside the control of the world's countries.
+Later, the school became the center of a controversy in Malaysia over its alleged harboring of Israeli citizens, who are banned from entering the country under Malaysian law, and the government ordered it to end operations in Malaysia after an investigation allegedly revealed administrative violations in its operation.